Information for Victims and Witnesses

 Rights of a Crime Victim:

-On January 3, 1989, with the enactment of Article 1, Section 16, Paragraph (b), of the Florida Constitution, the State of Florida became the first state in the nation to change their constitution to include the rights of crime victims.
-Section 960.001, Florida Statutes, provides legal rights established for crime victims.
+On January 8, 2019, with the enactment of Revision 1 of Article 1, Section 16, of the Florida Constitution, Section 960.001, Florida Statutes, provides legal rights established for crime victims as follow:

 Victim Compensation Program: